THE POSTNATAL WARD

 Excessive Weight Loss

 Almost all infants lose weight in the first few days of life as they lose excess extracellular fluid through diuresis.
 This can be elevated if the birth parent had intravenous fluids in labour.
-However excessive weight loss can be a marker of breastfeeding difficulties and dehydration.
+However excessive weight loss can be a marker of breastfeeding/chestfeeding difficulties and dehydration.
 The average breastfed baby will lose 6-8% of their birth weight, with a maximal loss on day 2 - 3 of life.
-According to NICE, weight loss above 10% should cause health professionals to pay further attention to how breastfeeding is going, with a detailed feeding history, feed observation and assessment of the baby.
-Unicef Baby Friendly Initiative-accredited units titrate more intensive breastfeeding support according to the level of weight loss - with routine assessment by a doctor generally recommended at 12.5% weight loss (the 97.5th centile for weight loss in a breastfed baby), unless there is a specific concern about dehydration or underlying illness causing poor feeding.
-It is notable that some units that devote significant breastfeeding expertise to the management of excessive weight loss use 15% as the medical assessment threshold, unless there is a specific concern.
+According to NICE, weight loss above 10% should cause health professionals to pay further attention to how breastfeeding/chestfeeding is going, with a detailed feeding history, feed observation and assessment of the baby.
+Unicef Baby Friendly Initiative-accredited units titrate more intensive feeding support according to the level of weight loss - with routine assessment by a doctor/ANNP generally recommended at 12.5% weight loss (the 97.5th centile for weight loss in a breastfed baby), unless there is a specific concern about dehydration or underlying illness causing poor feeding.
+It is notable that some units that devote significant lactation expertise to the management of excessive weight loss use 15% as the medical assessment threshold, unless there is a specific concern.

 Good breastfeeding support is associated with less severe weight loss.
 Early identification of weight loss and good breastfeeding support is associated with less severe maximal weight loss and higher ongoing breastfeeding rates.

 The ladder of intervention that should be offered before, or alongside, medical assessment would likely be:

 Skilled support with positioning and attachment (consider tongue tie assessment)

 Education on feeding cues.
 At least 8 feeds/24 hours

 Breast/chest switching - when baby stops swallowing and sucking strongly then switch to the other side to stimulate further sucking